jts272/pp2-license-to-quiz/docs/README.md

 Look out for commits prefixed with `fix:` in commit history!

-- Modal sitting top-right instead of screen center:
+- Modal sitting top-right instead of screen centre:

 ![Modal bug](bugs/bug-modal-top-left.png)

 - Solution: Fix incorrect use of box-model control.
 Changed selector from `body` to `*`

-- Score divs spanning across the page and cutting off:
+- Score `divs` spanning across the page and cutting off:

 ![Scores bug](bugs/bug-scores-flow.png)